Radiant Barrier from Energy Efficient Solutions

 STEP 2: Ensure Adequate Attic Ventilation

 Proper ventilation is essential to control moisture and heat buildup in an attic space.
 Most attics are extremely under ventilated making them vulnerable to moisture related problems and excessive heat build up.
-A correctly sized solar exhaust fan coupled with adequate soffit venting ensures proper attic ventilation.
+A correctly sized solar exhaust fan coupled with adequate soffit venting ensures proper attic cooling and ventilation.

 THE starstarstarstarstar SOLUTION